 2.1.
 STUDY AREA

 Amrabad Tiger Reserve (ATR) is spread across 2166 km the core area and 445 km is the buffer area, India was selected for assessing the prey population densities in this study for several important reasons.
 Spread across 2611 sq. km. in the new state of Telangana is one of the largest tiger reserves in India.
 It is part of the larger landscape which is spread across 6000 sq. km. separated by River Krishna, Nagarjunasagar Tiger Reserve, India’s largest tiger reserve.
-Classified as Southern Tropical Dry Deciduous Forests it is India’s largest Savannah Forest patch.
-The vegetation of the reserve mainly consists of the southern dry deciduous forest type (Champion and Seth., 1968) .comprising species like Terminalia tomentosa, Anogeisuss latifolia, Adina cordifolia, Hardwickia binate, Chloroxylon swietenia, Acacia sundra, Aegle marmelos, Dalbergia latifolia, Madhuca indica, among others, with patches of bamboo Bambusa arundinacea, Dendrocalamus strictus, with the forest thinning out to shrub savannas and grasslands.
+Classified as southern tropical dry deciduous Forests, it is India’s largest Savannah Forest patch.
+The vegetation of the reserve mainly consists of the southern dry deciduous forest type (Champion and Seth., 1968), comprising species like Terminalia tomentosa, Anogeisuss latifolia, Adina cordifolia, Hardwickia binate, Chloroxylon swietenia, Acacia sundra, Aegle marmelos, Dalbergia latifolia, Madhuca indica, among others, with patches of bamboo Bambusa arundinacea, Dendrocalamus strictus, with the forest thinning out to shrub savannas and grasslands.
 The natural vegetation is interspersed with forestry plantations of teak Tectona grandis (Reddy et al., 2004).
 Tigers Panthera tigris are the apex predator of the landscape.
 Other large carnivores that are found there are Dhole Cuon alpinus, Indian wolf Canis lupus pallipes, Leopard Panthera pardus and Sloth bear Melursus ursinus.
 Notable small and meso carnivores that are found there include jackal Canis aureus, jungle cat Felis chaus, and Rusty spotted cat Prionailurus rubiginosus, among others.
 The herbivore community includes Chital Axis axis, Sambar Rusa unicolor, Chowsingha, Wild boar Sus scrofa, Nilgai Boselaphus tragocamelous, and Chinkara (Reddy et al., 2004).
 The research specifically investigated how the sloth bears adapt their omnivorous diet to the fluctuating availability of resources across different seasons

 .